Last Updated: March 27, 2023

 To determine whether or not a bank is nomad friendly, you’ll need to consider a handful of different factors.

 First and foremost, the best offshore banks for nomads need a good online banking system.
 Because you won’t always be in the country where your bank is located, it’s important that you have the ability to maintain your account without needing to make frequent calls or visits.

 This need is why banks in places like Georgia and Mongolia have excellent online banking systems while countries like the US tend to lag behind.
 The more remote customers that you have, the more valuable an online banking system is.

 Another factor that contributes to a bank’s nomad friendliness is whether you’re able to easily use ATMs and make transactions in various countries.

-Some banks may charge exorbitant fees for international transactions, or they may sound the fraud alarms if you so much as step foot overseas.
-When my parents came to visit me in Kuala Lumpur, for instance, they were unable to use their debit cards since Chase Bank is convinced that Malaysia is a den of fraudsters.
+Some banks may charge exorbitant fees for international transactions, or they may sound the fraud alarms if you step foot overseas.
+When Andrew’s parents came to visit him in Kuala Lumpur, for instance, they were unable to use their debit cards since Chase Bank is convinced that Malaysia is a den of fraudsters.

 Therefore, you need to have a bank that you can access while you’re traveling to various countries, and your bank should also offer services such as 24-hour customer service and priority banking.

 The best offshore banks will be able to keep up with your international lifestyle while offering you the services that you need to maintain it.